No Twitter ads, no problem for Trump: campaign official

 The Trump campaign and its backers have spent just over $6,000 promoting an official @TeamTrump Twitter account for the president’s campaign.
 Twitter’s records show no spending to promote tweets by Trump’s @realDonaldTrump account, which he uses prolifically and which has over 66 million followers.

-In comparison, the campaign has spent more than $21.3 million on Facebook ads since May 2018, according to data published by Facebook.
+In comparison, the campaign has spent more than $21.3 million on Facebook (FB.O) ads since May 2018, according to data published by Facebook.

 The 18 Democratic candidates in the 2020 election and their backers have spent over $5.4 million promoting tweets since May 2018, compared to at least $52.2 million on ads run through their Facebook pages, according to a Reuters review of data from the companies’ public ad libraries.